Andrew Higgins: Military boatbuilding

 The Marine Corps, interested in finding better ways to get men across a beach in an amphibious landing and frustrated that the Bureau of Construction and Repair could not meet its requirements, expressed interest in Higgins' boat.
 When tested in 1938 by the Navy and Marine Corps, Higgins' Eureka boat surpassed the performance of the Navy-designed boat and was tested by the services during fleet landing exercises in February 1939 as the LCPL.
 The design was considered satisfactory except for its offloading process, with men and equipment disembarking over its sides, which would expose them to enemy fire in a combat situation.

 The Japanese, however, had been using ramp-bowed landing boats in the Second Sino-Japanese War since the summer of 1937.
 They had been studied by the Navy and Marine Corps observers at Shanghai in particular.
 When shown a picture of such a craft, Higgins called his chief engineer and arranged for a mock-up to be built and ready for his inspection upon his return to New Orleans.

 Within one month, tests of the ramp-bow Eureka boat in Lake Pontchartrain showed that such a boat was feasible.
 Thus was born the LCVP (Landing Craft, Vehicle, Personnel), usually called the Higgins boat.
 It could carry 36 soldiers, and over 23,000 boats were produced during World War II.
 A larger version, originally classified as a "tank lighter" came on its heels, the precursor of the LCM (Landing Craft, Mechanized).

-With the help of the Higgins boat, armies could unload across open beaches instead of at ports, which were heavily guarded.
+With the use of the Higgins boat, armies could unload across open beaches instead of at ports, which were heavily guarded.
 This allowed the troops to spread out and attack from a wide range of areas.
 These tactics were utilized for many Allied operations, including the Normandy landings.